jasoncable/i-can-program-too/manuscript/Chapter07.md

 <<[Pass Reference Type by Value](cs/ch07-03.cs)

-As we saw above with changing a _property_ when passed by value, that value is retained _outside_ of the method.
+As we saw above with changing a _field_ when passed by value, that value is retained _outside_ of the method.
 Since we did not pass the variable by reference, when we assign a new instance to the object, the new value is not maintained outside of the method.

 <<[Pass Reference Type by Reference](cs/ch07-04.cs)